Textured Stitches

 Even a beginner who has mastered these 3 simple stitches could produce this stitch.

-It produces a thick but light fabric that is very pretty and is especially good for anything you want to have a soft cosy feel such as blankets, jumpers, cardigans or bed jackets.
+It gives a thick but light fabric that is very pretty and is especially good for anything you want to have a soft cosy feel such as blankets, jumpers, cardigans or bed jackets.
 It would also make good scarves and winter hats or snuggly bed socks.

 You will need to make a foundation chain which consists of a multiple of 3 stitches + 1